 3. Use your forceps to hold the needle whilst you release your needle holder.

 4. Re-grasp the needle in the same place with your needle holder.

 5. Lift the opposing skin edge gently with your forceps.

-6. This time the needle has to travel perpendicular through the dermis from inside to outside.
+6. This time the needle has to travel perpendicularly through the dermis from inside to outside.
 Use the curvature of the needle and supinate your wrist to move the needle through the skin.
-Equal needles bites of depth and distance from the wound should be taken to allow wound edges to oppose equally and neatly.
+Equal needle bites of depth and distance from the wound should be taken to allow wound edges to oppose equally and neatly.

 9. Again, you can remove your fingers from the needle holder handle if you find this increases your dexterity.
 Gently lift the skin with the forceps, and pierce the skin surface with the needle perpendicular to the skin.